Industrial and Systems Engineering B.E.

 Analysis of Networks and Games

-Message from Director
+Message From the Director

-Industrial and systems engineers are increasingly in demand for their valuable systems approach to complex, highly interconnected products and processes.
+"Industrial and systems engineers are increasingly in demand for their valuable systems approach to complex, highly interconnected products and processes.
 Stevens industrial and systems engineers bring an in-depth knowledge of data analytics to their distributed decision-making approach that allows them to address unstructured problems and create innovative, optimized and impactful solutions that help businesses adapt to new technologies and situations that increase efficiency while reducing industrial costs.

-The curriculum is designed to teach and focus students on:
+"The curriculum is designed to teach and focus students on: